yesman-choque/AudioShare/README.md

 ## Environment Setup

-Once you have identified your audio manager, proceed according to the corresponding instructions provided below:
+Once you have identified your server, proceed according to the corresponding instructions provided below:

 <details>
     <summary markdown="span"><strong>PipeWire</strong></summary>